aurelia/documentation/English/docs.md

 <div class="dot ${color} ${isHappy ? 'green' : 'red'}"></div>
 ```

 In this snippet "dot" is a statically present class and "green" is present only if `isHappy` is true, otherwise the "red" class is present.
-Additionally, whatever the value of `color` is...that is added as class.
+Additionally, whatever the value of `color` is...that is added as a class.

 > **Note:** You can use simple expressions inside your bindings.
 Don't try to do anything too fancy.
 You don't want code in your view.
 You only want to establish the linkage between the view and its view-model.